AlexanderFengler/hierarchical_decision_making/README.md

 ### 2. To recover parameters on synthetic data, change param_recov_mode to synthetic and execute the file

-### 3. To generate posterior predictives, Execute the bash file, ...
+### 3. To generate posterior predictives, Execute the bash file, sbatch_generate_posterior_predictives.sh

 ### 4. To generate plots for the postior predictives, execute ...